 The Good News

 The good news is that it may not take a long time to rectify the imbalances that show up in a thorough cardiovascular evaluation.
-In fact with consistent lifestyle changes such as a healthy plant-based that includes healthy fats, daily exercise, quality dietary supplements including optimizing Vitamin D levels, good sleep habits, avoidance of smoking and drinking and stress reduction, many people are able to lower their risk in as little as 6-8 weeks.
+In fact with consistent lifestyle changes such as a healthy plant-based diet that includes healthy fats, daily exercise, quality dietary supplements including optimizing Vitamin D levels, good sleep habits, avoidance of smoking and drinking, and stress reduction, many people are able to lower their risk in as little as 6-8 weeks!